arnabs542/Algorithm-and-Data-Structure/doc/heap.md

 The C++ __priority_queue__ itself is max heap

 ### Minheap
-Minheap means the top is min, when insert, we use operator, the "greater" item push into heap
+Minheap means the top is min, when insert, we use operator, the "greater" item push down in heap

 The C++ __priority_queue__ itself is max heap